rlangoy/bluepy_examples_nRF51822_mbed/README.md

 * value 0x01 button pushed

 <br>
+*The service-UUID 0xA000
-The UUID 0xa001 is a custom characteristics.
-This means that it is not predefined in the characteristics list from  [bluetooth.org] (https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicsHome.aspx).
-In plain english this is youst ouer reference to the button1's state.
+   * contains a custom characteristics-UUID 0xA001 .A custom characteristics, means that it is not predefined in the characteristics list from  [bluetooth.org] (https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicsHome.aspx).
+      * In plain english characteristics-UUID 0xA001 is the variable that contain the button1's state.